-All Students are expected to meet the requirements for behavior as set forth in the student handbook.
+All students are expected to meet the requirements for behavior as set forth in the student handbook.
 Federal and state laws require that additional provisions be made for students who have been found by an evaluation team to have special needs and whose program is implemented under an Individualized Education Plan (IEP) or a 504 Plan.
 The following requirements apply to the discipline of special needs students:

 - 1. The principal or designee will notify the Special Education Office of the suspendable offense of a special needs student and a record will be kept of such notices. - 2.
-A suspension of longer than 10 consecutive days or a series of suspensions that are shorter than 10 days but constitute a pattern are considered to represent a change in placement. - 3.
-Prior to a suspension that constitutes a change in placement of a student with disabilities the Team will develop or review a functional behavioral assessment of the student's behavior to modify a behavior intervention plan or develop an assessment plan and to identify appropriate alternative educational settings.
-The Team will convene to determine whether the student's misconduct is a manifestation of his/her disability.
-A student's conduct is a manifestation of his/her disability.
-A student's conduct is a manifestation of his/her disability if the conduct in question was caused by or had a direct and substantial relationship to the child's disability, or if the conduct in question was the direct result of the district's failure to implement the student's IEP or a 504 Plan. - 4.
-If the Team determines that the student's misconduct IS a manifestation of his/her disability, the Team will convene to review the student's functional behavioral assessment and will create, review or modify as necessary the student's behavior plan and IEP or a 504 Plan.
-Under such circumstances, the student will be returned to his/her current placement unless the Team determines that another placement is required to provide the student with FAPE (free appropriate public education).

-- 5. If the Team determines that the student's misconduct is NOT a manifestation of his/her disability, then the district may suspend or expel the student consistent with policies applied to any student without disabilities, except that the district must still offer an appropriate education program to the student with disabilities, which may be in an interim alternative setting. - 6.
+A suspension of longer than 10 consecutive days or a series of suspensions that are shorter than 10 days but constitute a pattern as determined by the district, are considered to represent a change in placement. - 3.
+Prior to a suspension that constitutes a change in placement of a student with disabilities, the Team will convene to determine whether the student's misconduct is a manifestation of the student's disability.
+A student's conduct is a manifestation of the student's disability if the conduct in question was caused by or had a direct and substantial relationship to the child's disability, or if the conduct in question was the direct result of the district's failure to implement the student's IEP or a 504 Plan. - 4.
+If the Team determines that the student's misconduct IS a manifestation of the student's disability, the Team will conduct a functional behavioral assessment and develop a behavior intervention plan or review and modify an existing plan as needed.
+Under such circumstances, the student will be returned to the student's current placement unless the Team determines that another placement is required to provide the student with FAPE (free appropriate public education). - 5.
+If the Team determines that the student's misconduct is NOT a manifestation of the student's disability, then the district may suspend or expel the student consistent with policies applied to any student without disabilities, except that the district must still offer an appropriate education program to the student with disabilities, which may be in an interim alternative setting.
+The Team may provide, as appropriate, a functional behavioral assessment and behavior intervention services and modifications. - 6.
 Regardless of the manifestation determination, the district may unilaterally place the student in an interim alternative educational setting (as determined by the Team) for up to 45 school days under the following circumstances: 1) if the student carries or possesses a weapon to or at school, on school premises, or at a school function; 2) a student knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance while at school, on school premises, or at a school function; or 3) a student has inflicted serious bodily injury upon a person while at school, on school premises, or at a school function. - 7.
 Milton Public Schools will provide written notice to the parent of all rights to appeal and to an expedited hearing.
 If the parent chooses to appeal, during the appeal the student stays put in the interim alternative placement, unless the parent and district agree otherwise.